CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/02-Create-HostPool.md

   **C**.
 Domain Administrator Account:

+   - Select which directory you would like to join: Choose **Azure Directory** from dropdown
    - AD domain join UPN: *Paste your username* **<inject key="AzureAdUserEmail" />**
    - Password: *Paste the password* **<inject key="AzureAdUserPassword" />**
    - Specify Domain or Unit: **No**